albeisoft/hotel-booking-java-spring-angular/README.md

 	* Validation [Bean Validation with Hibernate validator]
 	* Spring Boot DevTools [provides fast application restarts, LiveReload, and configurations for enhanced development experience], etc.)

-Java 19.x, Spring framework 5.x, Spring Boot 2.7.5, Maven, Packaging as Jar
+Java 19.x, Spring framework 5.x, Spring Boot 2.7.5, Maven, Packaging as Jar.

 - front end (client side, browser side) with JavaScript and Angular (version 14.x) that is an JavaScript Framework, Angular framework is embedded with original MVC [Model View Controller] but it's more of an MVVM [Model View ViewModel] software architectural setup; also used Angular Material UI: Material Data Table (better data table with filter, pagination, etc.), Material Date Picker (Date picker need in some forms), moment.js (for date formating and date processing with Angular);
 - database: MariaDB (a better version of MySQL version, MariaDB is 100% compatible with prior versions of MySQL).